 While we do understand your concerns, unfortunately, it is not within our competence to expedite the visa issuance / appointment process.
 Long-term visa and residence permits processing is solely under the authority of our Embassies abroad and the Czech Ministry of the Interior which follows a rigorous process.

 Try to check the status of your application.
 If you don’t succeed, please contact your local Czech Embassy, its staff will give you more precise information.
-You can also turn to the Ministry of the Interior´s information hotline.
+You can also turn to the Client Centre for Providing Information to Foreigners.
 Besides, we recommend you to contact your university, its staff certainly has experience in solving similar situations.

 Registering with the Czech Foreign Police